rstek/cuez-assignment/Duplication.md

 #### Duplicate Items
 0. DuplicationBase::handle() will decide if we continue
-1. Given the new episode id, get all new parts and list all their original part ids.
+1. Given the new episode id, get all new parts (chunked) and list all their original part ids.
 2. Given the list of original part ids, find all items for those parts to duplicate and prepare new records.
 We chunk the query to limit potential performance issues.
 3. Bulk insert duplicate items for each chunk
 4. Update EpisodeDuplication with progress